 Q. Compared to alternative tools, how does the Matrix Wand address these measurement data concerns?

 A. Other measuring systems available to the industry have many components to set up and tear down with each vehicle that is measured.
 Because of this, it can take up to an hour to complete the measuring and blueprinting processes.
 Further, other measuring systems are often limited to two-dimensional data collection.

-The Matrix Wand can complete the measuring and blueprinting processes in approximately 15 minutes.
+The Matrix Wand can complete the measuring and blueprinting processes in a relatively short matter of time.
 At just 2-3 minutes, the Matrix Wand’s set-up time is the fastest in the industry.
 In just 5-10 minutes, the Matrix Wand can identify sag, mash and side sway in all quadrants of the vehicle and from an infinite amount of data points by measuring in both 2D and 3D planes.
 The Matrix Wand can also be used to identify issues in suspension; alignment; sensor placement; proper door hanging; salvage, aftermarket and OE parts; and more.

 With faster measuring speeds comes shorter lead times.
 Shorter lead times create more time available, which improves throughput rate.
 With more throughput comes greater profitability.

 Because other measuring systems require significant time allocation for set up and tear down, they are often only used during the diagnosis stage of collision repair.
 Because the Matrix Wand is less complicated, it is more versatile and can be used in the diagnosis, repair and verification processes.
 Because of this versatility, the Matrix Wand can be used to streamline other collision repair processes.
 Examples include measuring to predict if a vehicle will pass an alignment test, and measuring to determine how a vehicle must be pulled – before it ever hits the rack.

 Q. What are added benefits of the Matrix Wand?